rick-r/marriage-figaro-norway/captions.md

 delle belle turbando il riposo
 Narcisetto, Adoncino d'amor.

+    No more flitting about,
-    No more you'll wander, my amorous little butterfly, Flitting about by day and night,
+    my amorous little butterfly,
+    day and night,
-    Chasing after all the pretty women...
+    chasing all the pretty women...

 Non più avrai questi bei pennacchini,